A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension: Preliminaries

 It is assumed that one can rewrite \eqref{eq:multitimeeqs} in a manifestly covariant way, e.g., for Dirac particles: \beq (-i \hbar D_k + m_k) \Psi = 0,~~k=1,2, \eeq where $D_1 = D \otimes \mathds{1}$, $D_2 = \mathds{1} \otimes D$, and $m_1,m_2$ are masses.

-The idea is that the multi-time equations \eqref{eq:multitimeeqs} determine $\Psi$ uniquely from initial data on $\Sigma^2 := \Sigma \times \Sigma$, where $\Sigma$ is an initial Cauchy surface.
-This is possible if and only if the following \textit{consistency condition} is satisfied \cite{PT2014a}: \beq [i \hbar \, \partial_{t_1} - H_1, i \hbar \, \partial_{t_2} - H_2] = 0. \eeq This condition turns out to be very restrictive.
-For example, it largely rules out interaction potentials $V_k$ in $H_k = H_k^{\rm free} + V_k(\bx_1,\bx_2)$ \cite{PT2014a,DN2016}.
-It thus becomes notoriously difficult to set up interacting dynamics for multi-time wave functions.
-However, one can also view the consistency condition as a guideline for constructing appropriate relativistic interactions.
-Both particle creation and annihilation \cite{PT2014b}, and \textit{relativistic contact interactions} in 1+1 dimensions satisfy the consistency condition \refeq{eq:cc}.
+{{We are only interested in multi-time equations \eqref{eq:multitimeeqs} which}} determine $\Psi$ uniquely from initial data on $\Sigma^2 := \Sigma \times \Sigma$, where $\Sigma$ is an initial Cauchy surface.
+This is possible if and only if the following \textit{consistency condition} is satisfied \cite{SchweberBOOK,PT2014a}: \beq [i \hbar \, \partial_{t_1} - H_1, i \hbar \, \partial_{t_2} - H_2] = 0. \eeq This condition turns out to be very restrictive.
+For example, it largely rules out interaction potentials $V_k$ in $H_k = H_k^{\rm free} + V_k(\bx_1,\bx_2)$ \cite{PT2014a,DN2016}. {On the positive side, \textit{relativistic contact interactions} in 1+1 dimensions satisfy the consistency condition \refeq{eq:cc}.
+These can be stated in form of {\emph{intrinsic boundary conditions}} on the two-time wave function at the coincidence set $\{\bx_1=\bx_2\}$.
+Interestingly, such boundary conditions can be compatible with conservation of particles, or with particle creation and annihilation \cite{LN2020}; recall our discussion in the introduction.
+Since we are interested in a fixed number of particles, we choose to work with particle-conserving contact interactions {which amount to reflective conditions at the intrinsic boundary (illustrated in Fig.~6 below)}.}

-It is obvious that for a relativistic quantum-mechanical theory with a \emph{fixed finite number} $N$ of particles, the creation and annihilation formalism does not seem to suggest itself as relevant.
-However, appearances may be misleading, since there are other interpretations of the mathematical creation / annihilation operator formalism in which no particle gets created or annihilated, and which are equally consistent with what is being observed.
-In a future work some of us plan to explore these other interpretations.
-In this work we choose to work with contact interactions.